-Welcome to the training on Promoting Adolescent Health provided by the Texas Department of State Health Services (DSHS) and the Texas Health and Human Services Commission (HHSC).
+Welcome to the training on Promoting Adolescent Health provided by Texas Health and Human Services (HHS) and the Texas Department of State Health Services (DSHS).

 The goal of this module is to equip Texas Health Steps providers and others to promote adolescent health by conducting comprehensive screening during preventive checkups, implementing effective clinical practices and communication strategies, and complying with state law and policy related to adolescent health care.